How to handle the heat at your Italian Wedding

 Make your ceremony later in the day.
 We know that’s not what many of you want to hear, when you want to fully max out your day but it really is the best thing to do.
 Have an event the day before and/or after to make sure you get lots of time with your guests so there’s less pressure on the wedding day.
 By starting later you are also working with better light for the meal, sunset shots and dancing in the dark.

-2. Chose a shaded spot for the ceremony
+2. Choose a shaded spot for the ceremony

-Parasols, hats and fans are all nice touches but people will still be incredibly hot if they are in the direct sunlight.
-However gorgeous the view is, do not have people sitting out under the blazing sun.
+Parasols, hats and fans are all nice touches but people will still be incredibly hot if they are in the direct sun.
+However gorgeous the view is, do not have people sitting out in the open waiting for you to arrive.
+And just don’t be late!

 Pre ceremony ensure your guests are welcomed with a cold drink.
 Most caterers include water, sparkling and still in their fee breakdown; additional alcoholic drinks will likely need to be quoted for on top.

 Air-con is your friend.
 Make sure the transport you’ve arranged has air-con where possible, especially the bridal car!
-The majority of venues have air-con as standard, and the ones which don’t tend to be kept cool by the old stone walls it is made from.
-If the venue states no air-con, it is worth questioning how they manage the temperatures in the rooms which may act as your plan B option, in case of rain.
+The majority of venues have air-con as standard, and the ones which don’t tend to be kept cool by the old stone walls.
+If the venue states no air-con, it is worth questioning how they manage the temperatures in the rooms, which may act as your plan B option if it rains.

 7. Food, flies & sweating meats

-Discuss with your caterer how they manage the food served at aperitivo and their systems to keep it cold.
-There is nothing more unappetising than seeing beautiful cold meats and cheeses slowly cook under the hot sun, attracting flies and making it inedible for those guests who might have enjoyed a spritz before hitting the food.
+Discuss with your caterer how they manage the food served at aperitivo and their process to keep it cold.
+There is nothing more unappetising than seeing beautiful cold meats and cheeses slowly cook under the hot sun.

 8. Guest Dress code